WatchItDev/watchit-app/README.md

 Open to view it in electron.

-### `npm run inspect`

-Runs the app in the development mode.<br />
-Open to view it in electron with inspect mode to connect to chrome-inspector.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />